nhmkdev/cardmaker/CardMaker/bin/Release/Readme.txt

 sudo apt-get install mono-complete sudo apt-get install libcanberra-gtk-module

-In OSX you can try the following: 1) Install mono 2) install XQuartz (provides Windows.Forms support)

 1) If you use a text object with a non-zero outline thickness the text may draw incorrectly.
 This is the only remaining issue that I had no resolution for when evaluating the executable through MoMA (Mono Migration Analyzer).
 See the details below.